healing From

 Coach offering compassionate support to a professional client

-Our newsletter was created by Dr. Marcus Mottley, a clinical psychologist, executive coach, author and consultant who has spent years supporting professionals recovering from bullying, discrimination, and chronic overwork in demanding environments and helping them to successfully build their careers inspite of difficult challenges.
+Our newsletter was created by Dr. Marcus Mottley, a clinical psychologist, executive coach, author and consultant who has spent years supporting professionals dealing with bullying, discrimination, difficult people, stress and chronic overwork in demanding environments and helping them to successfully build their careers inspite of difficult challenges and unrelenting change.

-• Experience with tech, healthcare, education, and corporate environments
+• Experience with tech, healthcare, education, public sector and corporate environments

-• Focused on high-functioning, often-overlooked trauma responses at work
+• Focused on high-functioning, often-overlooked trauma related issues at work

-• Expert in helping professionals enhance their levels of Emotional Intelligence & Competence
+• Expert in helping professionals enhance their levels of Strategic Thinking and Emotional Competence

-• A coaching style that is calm and practical, and both real and optimistic.
+• A coaching style that is calm and practical, and both realistic and optimistic.

-• Executive coach, clinical psychologist, trauma interventio specialist - with decades of real world experience.
+• Executive coach, clinical psychologist, trauma intervention specialist - with decades of real world experience.

 What readers say